wkeeling/resume/README.rst

 - Used Python, XML, Solr, SPARQL to build a family of loosely coupled modules that formed part of a message-driven workflow, enabling both engineers, and end users, to publish and index content.

-- Used an iterative approach to migrate content prior to the migration date, allowing issues to be flushed out ahead of time so that the ultimate migration went smoothly and successfully for the business.
+- Used an iterative approach to migrate content prior to the migration date, allowing issues to be flushed out ahead of time, ensuring a smooth and successful migration.

 | **Senior Software Engineer (Contract) – Jaguar Landrover**
 | **May 2015 - December 2015 (2 renewals)**